Some funds pay ongoing dividends to shareholders. These dividends come from:

 Qualified dividend tax rates

-Test questions relating to tax brackets tend to be generalized as these brackets change annually.
-Regardless, here’s a table with the specifics for investors filing single and married filing jointly (for tax year 2022):
+Test questions relating to tax brackets tend to be generalized because these brackets change annually.
+Still, here’s a table with the specifics for investors filing single and married filing jointly (for tax year 2022):

 Do not memorize the specifics; this chart is only for context.